Functional renormalization group for extremely correlated electrons: Results

 Provided that we are in the Fermi liquid regime, the frequency integration in the presence of the normalization error $ \delta $ equals $ ( Z - \delta ) n_L $ \cite{Shastry2010, Luttinger1960}.
 Solving for the Luttinger volume, we obtain the modified version of Luttinger's theorem appropriate for our truncation,

-This corrected form in fact agrees quite well with our data in the low-density Fermi liquid regime; see Fig.~\ref{fig:LVviolation}.
-We therefore conclude that in this regime, the physical behavior should actually follow the modified version \eqref{eq:Luttinger_Shastry} of Luttinger's theorem derived by Shastry \cite{Shastry2010}.
+This corrected form in fact agrees quite well with our data in the low-density Fermi liquid regime.
+On the other hand, considering the unmodified Luttinger's theorem together with our normalization error, we find significant disagreement with our data; see Fig.~\ref{fig:LVviolation}.
+Comparing both scenarios, we therefore argue that in this regime, the physical behavior should actually follow the modified version \eqref{eq:Luttinger_Shastry} of Luttinger's theorem derived by Shastry \cite{Shastry2010}.
 Especially at low densities, the systematic error $ \delta $ can be almost as large as the density itself and therefore cannot be neglected.
+While suggestive, our conclusion should be understood with this in mind.
 In contrast, we show in Fig.~\ref{fig:ZDeltaError} in Appendix~\ref{app:Merror} that at higher densities both the absolute and the relative magnitude of the error decrease, so that the lack of numerical accuracy alone cannot account fo the violation of Luttinger's theorem revealed by our calculation.